ashwintantri/RaceIT/README.md

 # RaceIT
-A simple game made using the Python(pygame module).
+A simple single-player game made using the Python(pygame module).